DanielWGross/ansible/README.md

 - NOTE: Double check the command by visiting `https://brew.sh/`

 9. Take a look at the output in the terminal as there will be some steps listed under "Nest steps"

 - Add Homebrew to your PATH
 - Confirm install by running `brew help`

 11. Clone this repo
 12. Run the playbook with `ansible-playbook main.yml --ask-vault-pass --ask-become-pass`
+13. Start MongoDB Server on System Startup

+- `brew services start mongodb/brew/mongodb-community`

-13. Install System76 Keyboard Configurator
+14. Install System76 Keyboard Configurator

 - https://system76.com/accessories/launch/download

-13. Install Charmstone
+15. Install Charmstone
-14. DDPM install failed because of Rosetta 2 needed.
+16. DDPM install failed because of Rosetta 2 needed.
 Look into this.

 - `sudo softwareupdate --install-rosetta`

 - https://charmstone.app/